raveenapp/main-site/content/projects/walkingrobot.md

 {{< figure src="/projects/walkingrobot.png" alt="CAD of Walking Robot" >}}

-This project was in my second year, in the MECHENG 2C04 design course.
+This project was in my second year design course.
 The goal of the project was to design a moving robot that didn't use wheels.
 The movement would be driven by motors but we had to create an alternative mechanism for the robot to move.
 The robot would also have to be able to walk over an obstacle of unknown height.

 My group decided to use a gear train with rotating legs to allow the robot to move.
 Most of the components were created using arcylic, and then wooden dowel was used for the axles.